binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### The revenge!!

-As in 2016, I create a whole application with moderation system display on screen.
-I don't wanted to waste everything to the trash.
-So I reuse the code and I do some evolutions and wanted to complexify it a litle bit the project.
+As in 2016, I create a whole application with moderation system display on the screen.
+I don't want to waste everything to the trash.
+So I reuse the code and I do some evolutions and wanted to complexify it a little bit the project.
 Indeed, I introduce some machine learning in order to try to recognize what the attendees draw.
 Here is the workflow of the application

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/DevFestDraw_Validation.png" width="800px">
 </div>

-1. A user submit a draw
+1. A user submits a draw
 2. The draw is upload to firebase, catch in a cloud function
-3. The cloud function ask to a machine learning model to analyze the image and try to classify it.
+3. The cloud function asks a machine learning model to analyze the image and try to classify it.
-4. The moderator see the draw to validate (I wanted to be shure that the content will not break the code of conduct 😅)
+4. The moderator see the draw to validate (I wanted to be sure that the content will not break the code of conduct 😅)
-5. The draw is move somewhere in the tree of realtime database
+5. The draw is moved somewhere in the tree of real-time database
-6. All validate draw are show on the main screen with their classifications.
+6. All validate draw are shown on the main screen with their classifications.

 ### Recap of architecture